School of Art

 Graduate Seminar (MFA 2)

 The MFA2 year of Graduate Seminar focuses on defining, researching and producing a graphic design thesis.
 In the Fall semester, Graduate Seminar provides a formal structure for research and exploration in deciding upon (and testing out) a thesis topic.
 The faculty work closely with each individual student in developing and discussing their thesis in group critique and individual meetings.
-Midway through the Fall Semester each student is assigned a faculty member as a thesis advisor, who is a constant point of contact throughout the entire thesis process.
+In early Spring MFA2 students formally present their thesis projects to the faculty and their peers.
+During the remainder of Spring semester MFA2s work on developing and applying their thesis to a larger body of work, and also produce a document reflecting on their time and experience within the Program that is held in an archive in the CalArts library.